amerilain/Flight-Game/Readme.md

     This document describes the purpose and functionality of Group one's flight simulator game from the player’s perspective.
-In this document, we will describe what the user can do with the game and outline our implementation goals.
+In this document, we will describe what the user can do with the game and outline the game's goals and implementation.

-    This document is written for two audiences: first, it is intended as a reference for our group to use during project implementation and second, it is for the hypothetical player to better understand the purpose of the game and how they can interact with it.
+    This document is written for two audiences: first, it is intended as a reference for our group to use during project implementation/futre impovements and second, it is for the player to better understand the purpose of the game and how they can interact with it.

 ### Chapter 2:
 ###### Current State